 If you use the LinkedIn app then messaging is quite easy.
 I have a message template in my iPhone Notes which I paste in.
 It basically says who I am, and that I’m looking for writing work.
 Then I tweak the message to personalise it.

 Response rate?
 Hmmm.
-Of the 30% that respond in general, I’d say half.
+Of the 30% that connect in general, I’d say half.

 Typical types of response: